Refrigeration Monitoring

 1. System age and condition

-Older HVAC systems are at higher risk of corrosion of joints and rubber seals which increases leak rate.
+Older HVAC systems are at higher risk of corrosion of joints and rubber seals, which increases the leak rate.

 2. Installation quality